chen-assert/cccbd_web/Document/01_user_draft.md

 ### Overview

 In this document, we will tell customers and employees how to use our application step by step.
-Our application is designed for customers and employees separately, each of them have their own login entrance and different system logic.
+Our application is designed for customers and employees separately.
+Each of them has their own login entrance and different system logic.

 ### Install

 To install our application, each customer and employee will be given to a link to download the installation package of our application.
 And it is very easy to install on their computers.

-For windows system, you would get a zip compress file, the only thing you need to do is extract it.
+For windows system, you would get a zip compress file.
+The only thing you need to do is extract it.

 <figure>
   <img src="src\windows_install1.png"/>
   <figcaption>Fig.0.1 Install1 </figcaption>